utah-cs4470-sp23/class/assignment2/README.md

 # Assignment 2: Parsing Commands and Statements

 Your second assignment is to build a parser for a subset of JPL.
-Its job is to turn an arbitrary sequence of tokens into:
+Its job is to turn an arbitrary sequence of tokens into either:

-- An abstract syntax tree
+- An abstract syntax tree, or
 - A parse error

 Specifically, you will be parsing the following grammar: